Short course: Online Introduction to Statistics in Clinical Trials

 Standard rate : TBC

-What does the course include?
+What does this course include?

 All course materials, including pre-recorded lectures, electronic PDF copies of presentations and practical exercise packs with solutions will be provided by Microsoft Teams.
 Delegates will be provided with guidance and full joining instructions on how to access the online material and six live tutorials with experienced tutors.